2024 Angel City FC season: Coaching changes

-On November 2, 2023, at the conclusion of the 2023 season, Angel City official announced that interim coach Becki Tweed would be staying on permanently as head coach.
+On October 30, 2023, at the conclusion of the 2023 season, Angel City announced that interim coach Becki Tweed would be staying on permanently as head coach.
 The club announced the departure of Head of Goalkeeping, Daniel Ball on November 8, 2023, after serving his two-year contract.

 On January 9, 2024, Angel City announced the hiring of Lee Nguyen as an assistant coach, as well as the promotion of Eleri Earnshaw to first assistant coach.
 On January 23, 2024, Oliver Blitz was announced as the new Performance Analyst in the preseason roster announcement.
 On January 31, 2024, Angel City announced the finalized staff for the 2024 season, with Omar Zeenni announced as the new goalkeeper coach and Sarah Neal as the new director of rehabilitation.

 On May 14, 2024, Angel City announced the hiring of Mark Wilson as the first Technical Director in club history.

 Angel City announce they had parted ways with Assistant Coach Lee Nguyen on August 27, 2024.

 On September 18, 2024, Angel City announced the hiring of Matt Wade as the clubs Assistant General Manager, to assist Angela Hucles Mangano in overseeing the club's football operations department and supporting the implementation of the club's sporting strategic plan.
 Wade previously served as the Head of Sporting Strategy with Feyenoord.

 On December 5, 2024, Angel City announced that they had mutually agreed to part ways with General Manager Angela Hucles Mangano who had first joined the club as VP of Player Development in 2021.
 Assistant General Manager Matt Wade will assume the role of interim General Manager while the club conducts a comprehensive search for a new GM.
 Following the departure of Hucles, Angel City then announced the departure of Head Coach Becki Tweed on December 9, 2024.
 Assistant Coach Eleri Earnshaw will act as interim head coach while the search of a new coach begins.